quality-liquid/cupid_code/Dev/README.md

 - `tmux ls` to see what sessions are running
 - `tmux kill-session -t my_session` to kill the session
 - `tmux a -t my_session` to attach to the session
-- `Ctrl+ b d or Ctrl+ b :detach` Detach from currently attached session
+- `Ctrl b d` or `Ctrl b :detach` Detach from currently attached session

 -------------